autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 Integration tests help to find the following types of errors:

 - Incompatible interaction between nodes, such as non-matching topics, different message types, or incompatible QoS settings
 - Reveal edge cases that were not touched with unit tests, such as a critical timing issue, network communication delay, disk I/O failure, and many other problems that can occur in production environments
 - Using tools like `stress` and `udpreplay`, performance of nodes is tested with real data or while the system is under high CPU/memory load, where situations such as `malloc` failures can be detected

 With ROS 2, it is possible to program complex autonomous-driving applications with a large number of nodes.
 Therefore, a lot of effort has been made to provide an integration-test framework that helps developers test the interaction of ROS2 nodes.

-# Integration-test framework {#integration-testing-integration-test-framework}
+## Integration-test framework

 A typical integration-test framework has three parts:

 1. A series of executables with arguments that work together and generate outputs
 2. A series of expected outputs that should match the output of the executables
 3. A launcher that starts the tests, compares the outputs to the expected outputs, and determines if the test passes

-In Autoware.Auto, we use the [launch_testing](https://github.com/ros2/launch/tree/master/launch_testing) framework.
+In Autoware.Core, we use the [launch_testing](https://github.com/ros2/launch/tree/master/launch_testing) framework.

-## Smoke tests {#integration-testing-smoke-test}
+### Smoke tests

 Autoware has dedicated API for smoke testing

 To use this framework, in `package.xml` add: